How to Pay Your VAT Bill

 min read

-If you’re a VAT-registered business, paying your VAT bill on time and in full is something you’re going to have to get used to.
-VAT is treated differently to other forms of tax, with more regular deadlines and on-the-go accounting, meaning it’s up to you to make sure you have the funds available to pay your bill every quarter.
-To avoid a penalty coming your way – HMRC issued £153 million in VAT penalties in 2023 – it’s worth taking the time to understand the process and payment methods involved, as well as what to do if you can’t pay on time.
+If you’re a VAT-registered business, paying your VAT bill on time and in full is a key obligation.
+VAT is treated differently from other forms of tax, with more regular deadlines and on-the-go accounting, meaning it’s up to you to ensure you have the funds available to pay your bill every quarter.

-In this article, we cover how to pay your VAT bill, instalment options available, and the solutions if you’re unable to pay.
+In this article, we cover how to pay your VAT bill, the instalment options available, and the solutions you can turn to if you’re unable to meet your liabilities, such as payment plans or loans.

 Payments on Account (POA) regime